-Work Participation ratio (WPR), defined as percentage of total workers including main and marginal workers out of the total population of the study area, is 41.31% which suggests the study area villages have relatively higher unemployment rate as most of people are involved in agriculture.
-It can be seen from the following figures, the study area is characterised by dominance of marginal worker who are involved in same work less than 6 month in a year.
-It can be also observed that farm base and non-farm based livelihoods, both as the primary and secondary sources of livelihood.
-In farm based livelihood people mostly involved as both cultivator and agricultural labour while in case of nonfarm based livelihood community are involved as labour and other activities.
+Work Participation ratio (WPR) (1), percentage of total workers including main and marginal workers out of the total population of the study area, is 40.14 % which suggests the study area villages have relatively higher unemployment rate as most of people are involved in agriculture.
+Among total working population, average main workforce (2) is 65.61 % and marginal workforce (3) is 34.39 %.
+Therefore, the study area is characterised by dominance of main worker who are involved in same work more than 6 months in a year.
+It can be also observed that farm base and nonfarm based livelihoods, both are the primary and secondary sources of livelihood.
+In farm based livelihood people are mostly involved as both cultivator and agricultural labour while in case of nonfarm based livelihood community are involved as labour and other activities.

-Other noticeable aspects as evident in the above table is that proportion of cultivator is relatively low in majority of the study area villages which indicates number of farmers having sufficient land holding for their livelihood is on lower side in study area .
+Other noticeable aspects as evident in the above table is that proportion of Agriculture Labourer (AL) is relatively high (59.64%) in the study area villages which indicates number of farmers having sufficient land holding for their livelihood is on lower side in study area; community consultation also further corroborates the fact, that most of the people of local community has marginal to small landholding which is not sufficient for earning their livelihood.